MValle21/veracode-cli/README.md

   -buildname string
         [Optional] Build Name
   -command string
 		[Mandatory] Veracode command:
-                getappid - Finding application ID by using application name. getbuildinfo - Showing the information of the latest build getbuildversion - Retrieving the latest build version name getbuildid - Retrieving the build id by using build name/version buildstatus - Checking the status of the latest build and delete it if it's been stuck compliancecheck - Checking DevSecops compliance of the latest build for specific application.
+				getappid - Finding application ID by using application name. getbuildinfo - Showing the information of the lastest build getbuildversion - Retrieving the latest build version name getbuildid - Retrieving the build id by using build name/version buildstatus - Checking the status of the latest build and delete it if it's been stuck devsecopscheck - Checking DevSecops check of the latest/specific build.
   -pass string
         [Mandatory] Password
   -user string